hugohadfield/pytorch_image_regession/README.md

 This repo is a super basic template for setting up an image regression task, loading images and csv data, training a network, and evaluating its performance on a test set.

-This has been put together by pulling from a range of other different tutorials etc on the web.
+This has been put together by pulling from a range of other different tutorials etc. on the web.
+Specifically shout out to:
+[https://www.kaggle.com/code/leifuer/intro-to-pytorch-loading-image-data] and [https://github.com/pytorch/vision/issues/2930] for the data loading bit, and [https://saturncloud.io/blog/convolution-neural-network-for-regression-using-pytorch/] for the network bit.

 # The simple regression task
 The regression task set up here is purposefully simple.
 Our neural network should be able to absolutely crush this.